istio/istio.io/content/en/blog/2020/wasmhub-istio/index.md

 ---
 title: Extended and Improved WebAssemblyHub to Bring the Power of WebAssembly to Envoy and Istio
-subtitle: A hub to build, publish, share and deploy WebAssembly Envoy extensions.
+subtitle: A hub to build, publish, share and deploy WebAssembly Envoy extensions
-description: Community partner tooling of Wasm for Istio by Solo.ioo
+description: Community partner tooling of Wasm for Istio by Solo.io.
 publishdate: 2020-03-13
 attribution: "Idit Levine (Solo.io)"
 keywords: [wasm,extensibility,alpha,performance,operator]